ShiuLab/Manuscript_Code/2020_Arabidopsis_seed_count/Readme.md

 * Tensorflow version 1.x (version 2 will not work)
   * [installation instruction](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md)
+  * Ensure the Protobuf libraries are compiled and the library directories are added to PYTHONPATH
 ## 2. Seed annotation

 * This is only for training a new model.
 For applying the Faster R-CNN model, this is not necessary.